Pair density wave order from electron repulsion

 Below the ordering transition, we must solve the self-consistent equations allowing for a non-zero expectation value $\Delta(\bm q) = \langle \phi(\bm q) \rangle$.
-Details of solution of the resulting non-linear gap equations are provided in \cite{SM}.
+Details of our calculation are provided in \cite{SM}.
 Fig. \ref{fig:PDWonset}(e) shows $\Delta(\bq)$ as a function of $T$ below $T_c$.
 Within the accuracy of the numerical solutions, the expectation value grows continuously indicating that the finite temperature transitions are second order and are well-decribed by mean-field theory.
 From the solution of the non-linear equations, we can also determine the ordering wave-vector $\bm Q$ of the PDW by minimizing $D^{-1}(\bm q)$ with respect to momentum:

 In the neighborhood of $\bm Q$, $D^{-1}(\bq)$ takes the form $D^{-1}(\bm q) = \gamma \left(|q| - Q \right)^2$, where $\gamma = \frac{1}{2} \frac{d^2}{dq^2}D^{-1}(\bm q) \vert_{\bm q}$.